 Entries from grantor-grantee county indices dated 1750 to 1758 show that John Turner gifted or sold land to John Sutton of Bucklesberry on three occasions, lending support that Ann Turner indeed may have been John’s wife.
 Ms. Marble noted that, although the Turner family owned land in Dobbs County, they never lived there.
 Rather, the Turners were neighbors of John and his Sutton relatives in Bertie County.
 If Ann Turner Sutton was indeed the wife and widow of John Sutton, there is no evidence or proof that she was the mother of his children.

 From 1773 estate records in old Dobbs County, Ms. Marble’s research identified a second woman named, Ann Sutton, widow of Dr. Joseph Sutton.
 Joseph’s wife was formerly Ann Ward, purportedly from Carteret County.
 It is plausible, then, that the Ann Sutton named in the 1769 tax list could have been either Ann Ward Sutton or Ann Turner Sutton.

-John’s three proven sons–Benjamin, John, Jr., and William–and their families all lived out their lives in Bucklesberry and were largely responsible for populating the community.
-Research from the Old Dobbers website, coupled with Ms. Oliver’s book, and the 1973 book, John Sutton and Benjamin Sutton, co-authored by Bucklesberry residents, Estelle Sutton Creech, Grace Sutton, and Linda Sugg Ivey Cauley (all deceased), trace at least ten generations of John Sutton’s descendants who have resided to this day in Bucklesberry, the neighboring town of La Grange, and beyond.
+John’s three proven sons and their families lived their lives in Bucklesberry and were largely responsible for populating the community.
+By 1880, the Sutton surname was the most prevalent surname among all Lenoir County residents.
+Research from the Old Dobbers website, coupled with Ms. Oliver’s book, and the 1973 book, John Sutton and Benjamin Sutton, co-authored by Bucklesberry residents, Estelle Sutton Creech, Grace Sutton, and Linda Sugg Ivey Cauley (all three deceased), trace at least ten generations of John Sutton’s descendants who have resided to this day in Bucklesberry and beyond.